zzqzzqzzq/lady_heather_splunk/readme.txt

    In the X11 distribution .ZIP file is a file "heathosx".
 This is a pre-compiled executable for macOS (aka OS/X) (tested under El Capitan).
    If you are using macOS install the XQuartz package from xquartz.org.
+   Note that you need to logout/login or restart your system after installing XQuartz for it to work.

    Then, from a terminal window:
        unzip -q heatherx11.zip
        cd heatherx11